Creating a PostgreSQL cluster

 -

-access: Cluster settings for access to the following Yandex Cloud services:data_lens: Yandex DataLensweb_sql: Yandex WebSQLserverless: Yandex Cloud Functionsdata_transfer: Yandex Data Transferyandex_query: Yandex Query
+access: Settings for cluster access to the following Yandex Cloud services:data_lens: Yandex DataLensweb_sql: Yandex WebSQLserverless: Yandex Cloud Functionsdata_transfer: Yandex Data Transferyandex_query: Yandex Query

 trueorfalse. -

-performance_diagnostics: Statistics collection settings:enabled: Enables statistics collection,trueorfalse.sessions_sampling_interval: Session sampling interval.
-The values range from1to86400seconds.statements_sampling_interval: Statement sampling interval.
-The values range from60to86400seconds.
+performance_diagnostics: Statistics collection settings:enabled: Enable statistics collection,trueorfalse.sessions_sampling_interval: Session sampling interval.
+The allowed values range from1to86400seconds.statements_sampling_interval: Statement sampling interval.
+The allowed values range from60to86400seconds.

 -